ruuda/claxon/readme.md

 | Claxon  | 1.13 ± 0.03      |
 | libflac | 1.00 ± 0.03      |

+Note that for decent performance, Claxon should be compiled with `-C codegen-units=1` on Rust ≥ 1.24.0.
+Not passing this `RUSTFLAG` can cause as much as a 45% increase in running time.

 Contributing
 ------------
 Contributions in the form of bug reports, feature requests, or pull requests are